Amphidromus javanicus

 Amphidromus javanicus is a species of large-sized air-breathing tree snail, an arboreal gastropod mollusk in the family Camaenidae.

 It is closely related to Cambodian, Thailand's, and Laos's Amphidromus xiengensis.
-This explains the color similarities of the two species.
+This explains the [color similarities of the two species.

 Distribution

 Java, Indonesia but it is most commonly found in Northwest Java near Depok and in Depok.

 Habitat

 Dense jungles, banana groves, near roads, bamboo pockets, and in muddy fields.

 Conservation status

 The Amphidromus javanicus is not listed on the IUCN Red List but is threatened due to habitat loss, deforestation, and hunting for traditional Javanese escargot.
 As a lesser-known species, this gastropod doesn't have any conservation efforts underway to protect it.

 Characteristics

 This snail is known for its vibrant, helicoid shell, typically 3–5 cm long.
-This is the common size, but the size depends on the Snail's environment.
-Its shell is light bown in color with dark brown stripes and medium stripes in the middle.
+This is the common size, but the size depends on the snail's environment.
+Its shell is light brown with dark brown stripes and medium stripes in the middle.

 The shell can be either sinistral or dextral, imperforate or nearly so, and solid, presenting an ovate-pyramidal shape.
 Its surface is closely streaked with dull crimson, chestnut, and blackish markings on an olivaceous buff, ochre-tinted, or livid ground, with the streaks often breaking into a mottled pattern.
 The early whorls and a border below the sutures appear white, pink, or pale.
 Several blackish varices, followed by whitish streaks, are generally present, but inconspicuous within the overall streaked pattern.
 The surface is glossy and distinctly striate.
 The spire appears rather straightly conic; comprising six to seven and a half slightly and equally convex whorls, separated by moderately impressed sutures marked with a white hairline.
 The aperture is but slightly oblique and ovate, appearing bluish inside.
 The peristome is white, expanded, and subreflexed with a blunt edge; the columella is nearly straight; and the parietal callus is white and deeply entering.